Changing perspectives for efficient, intelligence-led border control

 The digital credential can deliver a seamless travel experience: you create your DTC from the comfort of your own home using your country’s national mobile ID application to scan your passport data page.
 Thanks to the DTC, combined with biometrics and travel information, the check-in app creates a temporary unique identifier for your journey that replaces both your passport and a boarding pass.

-Once at the airport, you use this unique identifier at the multiple identity verification checkpoints by simply presenting your smartphone to a contactless reader—a crucial benefit at a time of heightened health and hygiene concerns.
+Once at the airport, you use this unique identifier at the multiple identity verification checkpoints by simply presenting your smartphone to a contactless reader or by just looking at a facial recognition device—a crucial benefit at a time of heightened health and hygiene concerns.

 A passport can be digitized, but what about a visa—that stamp or sticker that allows us to brag about which countries we have been to?
 The same digital developments are happening in the visa space.